 Notes on Guest networking

-ZenWiFi AX Mini can work with other AiMesh routers, but in this case, for now, its Guest networking is no longer works as intended.
+ZenWiFi AX Mini can work with other AiMesh routers, but in this case, for now, Guest networking no longer works as intended.
 Specifically:

-- Adding another AiMesh router as an anode in an XD4 system, and this node will not broadcast the Guest networks.
+- Adding another AiMesh router as a satellite in an XD4 system, and this node will not broadcast the Guest networks.

-- Using the XD4 hardware as nodes hosted by another AiMesh router and the Guest networks will remain at the router unit.
+- Using the XD4 hardware as satellites hosted by another AiMesh router and the Guest networks will remain at the router unit.

-ZenWiFi AX Mini vs. ZenWiFi AX: Similar yet very different feature set
+ZenWiFi AX Mini (XD4) vs. ZenWiFi AX (XT8): Similar yet very different feature set

-For the most part, the ZenWiFi AX Mini shares the same web interface and feature set as that of other ZenWiFi systems, as well as most Asus routers.
+For the most part, the ZenWiFi AX Mini shares the same web interface and feature set as that of other ZenWiFi systems and most Asus routers.